Jacarilla

 Jacarilla (Valencian: Xacarella) is a municipality and village in the province of Alicante and autonomous community of Valencia, Spain.
 The municipality covers an area of 12.2 km2 and as of 2011 had a population of 2,102 people.

-Places of interest

-The Palace stands as a site of considerable historical importance within the village.
-The magnificent country palace was built and owned by the Marques de Fontabla about 90 years ago.
-However he died in the 1930s and his daughter married and moved away.
+A country palace was built and owned by the Marques de Fontabla about 90 years ago.
+He died in the 1930s and his daughter married and moved away.
 The Fontabla family were noble land owners who owned most of the land in the village for centuries.
-In 1947 they divided up the land and sold it to the workers, bringing prosperity to the village.
+In 1947, they divided up the land and sold it to the workers.
 The main source of income has always been agriculture, especially citrus fruits, oranges and lemons.